BD2KGenomics/protect/MANUAL.md

 **Universal_Options**

-These describe options that are used universally by almost all tools/jobs in the workflow.
+These describe options that are used universally by most tools/jobs in the workflow.

     Universal_Options:
         dockerhub: aarjunrao              -> All tools used in the pipeline are dockerized to allow